SpannerMonkey/SMIndustries/README.md

 https://github.com/UmbraSpaceIndustries/UmbraSpaceIndustries/blob/master/USITools/USITools/PartCatalog.cs

-In addition to this, SMI incorporates the texture switching code from Firespitter.
-The prop spinner function, and various engine an animation features, some active at this point and some not.
+In addition to this, SMI incorporates the texture switching code from Firespitter. .
 These classes have all been uniquely named to prevent any incompatability or conflict between SMIndustries and Firespitter
 To comply with the requirements of Firespitter's license, the following permission notice, applicable to those parts of the code only, is included below:

 License: You may reuse code and textures from this SM_Industries, as long as you give credit in the download file and on the download post/page.
 Reuse of models only with  permission.
 No reselling.
 No redistribution of the whole pack without permission.